toddcf/portfolio2/README.md

 	- fadeInLeft on scroll.
 - Bio text in a col-8.
 	- Use JS date object to calculate how long I've been coding, and pass it into a span.
+		- Get current date.
+Subtract May 1, 2016 from current date.
+Store that result in a variable.
 		- If under two years: "almost two" years.
-		- If over two years: "over X" years.
+		- If equal to or greater than two years: "over X" years.
 			- Spell out the numbers until double digits are reached.
 Then just pass in the numerals.

 ### Connect